gaygenius/TagsInput/README.md

 # A React TagsInput Component

-This React tags input component was written from scratch.
+I wrote this React tags input component from scratch.

 ## Description